Time to be truly independent

 We might take a peek from under those colonial gown tails, and see what we can see.
 A good buddy of mine used to say, “See what ya lookin’ at.”
 I will close this bit with one of my own sayings: You can have foresight, insight, hindsight, no sight; you choose.

 In this global dynamics today of ever-increasing turbulent seas, we may choose to stay where we jumped off the boat, treading water, or use some singular good sense and swim to shore.
 That seems simple enough.
 Still, metaphors aside, I will admit to not having all, even most, of the answers.
-But I believe that I have a few of the really important questions that The Bahamas should be finding answers to at this time in its independence observations.
+But I believe that I have a few of the really important questions that The Bahamas should be finding answers to at this time.